 Whenever we’ve been away from the UK for any length of time, the last line of William Blake’s Jerusalem comes to me unbidden and starts looping in my head as the plane circles above a patchwork of luscious green landscape below.
+“In England’s green and pleasant land” chimes over and over in a happy way.

 Honestly, when the sun shines, there really is nowhere more lovely than good old Blighty, very green and very pleasant.
 Being away makes you appreciate it all the more, especially when your trip coincides with a rare spell of gentle strawberries and cream summertime.